 Bearing southwest, encounter a wooded sandy stretch before climbing on sandstone to top out on Slickrock Saddle Bench at 6,600 feet, a 400 foot climb from Sand Creek.
 The deep sand track goes south on top of the plateau, rolling gently until it reaches the rim overlooking Death Hollow at 5.3 miles.
 The 700 foot drop into the gorge is the most invigorating and breathtaking feature of this hike.
 For those doing the upper section hike, allow an hour to reach the canyon floor and return to the rim.
 Follow cairns mindfully.
-There is only one place from which to initiate the northwestward descent and only one very specific route.
+There is only one place from which to initiate the northwestward descent and one very specific route.

 This shot looks up at hikers walking down to the chiseled slope plunge.
 (THW, photo)

 Be wary of cliff suck while standing enraptured on the roll-off slab with the enthralling vista encompassing the deep chasm, soaring cliffs, jutting fins, and white domes.
 This vantage point is unparalleled in the monument.
 (THW, photo)

 Walk on a three-foot-wide exposed ledge for 0.1 mile.
 The platform is carved into the steeply inclined sandstone pitch and free of debris.
 Stay on course.

 The treadway was roughed up by hand-chiseling to provide passage and increase the grip for pack animals.